-This clause of the constitution was interpreted by the Wisconsin Supreme court in State v.
+This clause of the constitution was interpreted by the Wisconsin Supreme court in Board of Education v.
 Sinclair, 65 Wis.
 2d 179 (1974).
 In reaching its conclusions, the Supreme Court reviewed what types of services were included in "free education" at the time of the adoption of the Constitution in the mid 1800's.
 At that time, the school building, equipment and teachers were included but books and supplies were not.
-Using that as a bench mark, the court concluded that public schools may charge fees for or sell books and items of a similar nature, except in cases of indigency.
+Using that as a benchmark, the court concluded that public schools may charge fees for or sell books and items of a similar nature, except in cases of indigency.
 The court also authorized charges for social and extra-curricular activities because they are not "necessary elements of a high school career."

 Among the items the court determined must be provided without charge were microfilm readers, electronic listening devices and similar "apparatus" items.
 The court also concluded that any course that is credited for graduation, even if it is not required for graduation, must be provided without charge.
 The school may assess fees for the specific materials necessary to complete the coursework, such as books, but it may not charge for instructional time, such as teacher salaries, apparatus, building costs or maintenance.